Tailings dam failure

-The structural failure of tailings dams and the ensuing release of toxic metals in the environment is a great concern.
-The standard of public reporting on tailings dam incidents is poor.
-A large number remain completely unreported, or lack basic facts when reported.
+A tailings dam is a structure that stores mining byproducts, including those that are toxic or radioactive.
+As a result, the structural failure of tailings dams and the ensuing release of toxic metals into the environment can produce many risks and hazards to an area.
+The standard of public reporting on tailings dam incidents is poor; a large number remain completely unreported, or lack basic facts when reported.
 There is no comprehensive database for historic failures.
 According to mining engineer David M Chambers of the Center for Science in Public Participation, 10,000 years is "a conservative estimate" of how long most tailings dams will need to maintain structural integrity.

 Rate

 The lack of any comprehensive tailings dam database has prevented meaningful analysis, either gross comparisons (such as country to country comparisons, or tailings dam failures versus hydro dam failure rates) or technical failure analysis to help prevent future incidents.
 The records are very incomplete on crucial data elements: design height of dam, design footprint, construction type (upstream, downstream, center line), age, design life, construction status, ownership status, capacity, release volume, runout, etc.

 An interdisciplinary research report from 2015 recompiled the official global record on tailings dam failures and major incidents and offered a framework for examining the severity and consequence of major incidents.
 That report shows a correlation between failure rates and the pace of copper ore production, and also establishes a relationship between the pursuit of lower grades of ore, which produces larger volumes of waste, and increasingly severe incidents.
 For this reason, several programs to make tailing dams more sustainable have been set in motion in countries like Chile, where there are more than 740 spread across the country.